AlohaBush/SuperTasker3000/README.md

 ## What the bot can do

-- Add tasks to an Excel planner.
+- Add tasks to planner.
 - Show all tasks with row numbers.
 - Show tasks for today, overdue tasks, upcoming tasks, nearest future tasks, and a full summary.
 - Show tasks for a specific date or date range.